-The Department offers the MA in American history, early modern and modern European history, and medieval European history, and in Religion and Society in the Late Medieval and Early Modern World, and joint degrees with Library and Information Sciences, Secondary Education, and the Law School.
+The Department offers the MA in the Americas, early modern and modern Europe, and medieval European history, and in Religion and Society in the Late Medieval and Early Modern World, and joint degrees with the Department of Information Sciences and the Law School.

 The MA in History